irshadshalu/irshadshalu.github.io/_posts/2025-09-08-the-one-who-got-away.md

 categories: english story literuxure
 ---

 How did I wind up here?
-By nature, I avoid weddings -- especially those of distant relatives, but here I am, and I recognize only a few faces.
-I looked at the bride who I vaguely know from our limited interactions during family gatherings.
+It's in my nature to avoid weddings -- especially those of distant relatives, but here I am.
+My eyes wandered around aimlessly.

-There were stalls of food arranged parallelly on either side of the lawn.
-Drinks, too and several groups scattered here and there.
+There were stalls of food arranged on either side of the lawn.
+Drinks too and several groups scattered here and there.

 I walked over to the only group I could recognise there - a few of my distant cousins.
 I had mastered smalltalk to the point where I could blend in a group without speaking a word.
 A smile would do as I leaned into listen to them.